stitchdata/docs/_analysis-integrations/analysis-integrations.md

   - title: "Analytics tools"
     anchor: "analytics-tools"
     content: |
-      We've partnered with some of the best-in-class tools for business intelligence and visualization.
+      Stitch can consolidate your data for use in some of the best-in-class tools for business intelligence and visualization.
 These tools will enable you to take a deep-dive into your data and visualize the results.

-      As a bonus, some tools - like Mode - also include a built-in SQL querying tool.

       <ul class="tiles three-columns">
       {% assign analytics = page.analytics | sort:"name" %}